Azure/ResourceModules/arm/Microsoft.NetApp/netAppAccounts/readme.md

 |volumes | array | Optional.
 Volumes to be created. |
 |roleAssignments | array | Optional.
 RBAC can also be assigned at capacity pool level. |

-Here's an example of specifying a single capacity pool with no volumes, named "sxx-az-anfcp-x-001", with Premium service level, 4TiB of size and Reader role assigned to two principal Ids.
+Here's an example of specifying a single capacity pool with no volumes, named "sxx-az-anfcp-x-001", with Premium service level, 4TiB of size and Reader role assigned to two principal IDs.

 ```json
 "capacityPools": {